-Type of Risk Description Evaluation Methodology Products are shared with the airlines through the rates and charges formula. such allocation is fair and reasonable.
+Type of Risk Description Evaluation Methodology V Products are shared with the airlines through the rates and charges formula. such allocation is fair and reasonable.
 Variable Rate Exposure The potential when using Derivative Products for increasing the Authority's level of variable rate debt beyond desirable internal policy limits, either through the use of conventional or forward variable rate debt instruments.
 The Authority will calculate the level of variable rate debt taking into account the proposed Derivative Product, its outstanding variable rate debt and its plans for the future issuance of variable rate debt.
 Termination Risk The Authority's exposure to an involuntary termination, including the magnitude of any potential termination payment and the impact of such payment on its liquidity and credit.
 The Authority will apply at least a 250 basis point stress test to existing interest rates to evaluate termination payment risk.
 Amortization Risk The mismatch of the maturity of the swap and the maturity of the underlying bonds.
 The Authority will take all reasonable steps to ensure that the amortization of any derivative product is consistent with the amortization of the underlying debt.
 Market Access Risk The dependence of successful completion of a future bond issue to the financial effectiveness of the Derivative Product.
 The Authority will take all reasonable steps to ensure that it will have the capability to issue debt associated with a forward delivery swap.
 If market conditions do not permit access, the Authority risks the premature termination of the swap and attendant payments.
 Accounting Risk The impact of the proposed Derivative Product on the Authority's financial statements and on the required accounting treatment for the proposed Derivative product.
 The Authority will consult with its accountants on these issues to ensure that derivative transactions meet the "effective hedge" standard and hedge accounting applies.
 Administrative Burden The operational requirements and estimated incremental costs associated with adequately The Chief Financial Officer and Treasurer will provide a cost/benefit estimate taking into

 Type of Risk Description Evaluation Methodology administering and monitoring the proposed Derivative Product. account additional staffing, if any, and the expected time to be spent by current staff on administration of Derivative Products versus the expected savings to the Authority.
-Liquidity The inability to maintain or renew a The Authority will evaluate the Risk liquidity facility, such as a Letter of expected availability of liquidity Credit, Line of Credit and/or support for conventional and Insurance. synthetic variable rate debt products.
-Qualified Hedge The financial impact should the IRS The Authority will receive a legal Risk or financial statement auditors opinion that the transactions meet determine that a swap does not the IRS and GAAP standards qualify as a hedge under their strict outlined prior to execution of standards and measures. agreement.
+Liquidity Risk The inability to maintain or renew a liquidity facility, such as a Letter of Credit, Line of Credit and/or Insurance.
+The Authority will evaluate the expected availability of liquidity support for conventional and synthetic variable rate debt products.
+Qualified Hedge Risk The financial impact should the IRS or financial statement auditors determine that a swap does not qualify as a hedge under their strict standards and measures.
+The Authority will receive a legal opinion that the transactions meet the IRS and GAAP standards outlined prior to execution of agreement.
 After issuance, the Authority will annually review the performance of the hedge to ensure continued compliance with US Treasury and accounting guidelines.